DontrP/ShinyAppElectron-MacArm64/README.md

 # ShinyAppElectron-MacArm64
 ## Build self-contained R Shiny App using Electron for Mac arm64

-This project leverages Shiny Electron from COVAIL's electron-quick-start (ref: https://github.com/COVAIL/electron-quick-start) to build self-contained R Shiny Application for Mac arm64.
-It aims to facilitate the distribution of Shiny application without dependency on server or installation of RStudio at the client's side.
-It is noted that the current version only works on Mac arm64 for both developer and users.
-The 'RPortableWin' path for window version included in the main.js is for future experiment purpose.
+This project leverages Shiny Electron from COVAIL's electron-quick-start (ref: https://github.com/COVAIL/electron-quick-start) to build a self-contained R Shiny Application for Mac arm64.
+It aims to facilitate the distribution of the Shiny application without dependency on a server or installation of RStudio on the client's side.
+It is noted that the current version only works on Mac arm64 for both developers and users.
+The 'RPortableWin' path for the window version included in the main.js is for future experiment purposes.

 The R Shiny application in this project uses data from Bhanupratap Biswas.
 (2023).
 HR Analytics: Case Study [Data set].
 Kaggle.
 10.34740/kaggle/dsv/5905686.

 ## To build the application, please follow these steps.